jnaqsh/under_construction/README.md

     rails g under_construction:config

-For removing configs you have to use `clear` generator (After launch time automatically will run):
+For removing configs you have to use `clear` generator (After launch time automatically will be run):

     rails g under_construction:clear